kouxing2000/kingfisher/README.md

 # Build from source

   1. `make build` or `mvn compile assembly:single`
-  2. Change the `config.json` at root dir per your case. (read config.json for details)
+  2. Change the `sample.config.xml` at root dir per your case. (read it for details)
-  3. `make start` or `java -jar target/proxy-1.0.0-SNAPSHOT-jar-with-dependencies.jar config.json`
+  3. `make start` or `java -jar target/proxy-2.0.0-jar-with-dependencies.jar ../src/main/resources/sample.config.xml`

+# Install the root CA certification (Chrome)

+  1. Open chrome://settings/
+  2. Click show advanced settings
+  3. Click button: manage certificates
+  4. Drag the file (proxy_cert/cacert.pem) in.
+  5. Find it (KingFisher CA), make it all trust
+  6. Save

 *NOTE*: read the `Makefile` for details if those two does not work well. ;)